metalmandalore/cloud-goat_walkthrough/README.md

 **Scenario Goal: Find a secret stored in the RDS database**
 1. Create scenario
 `./cloudgoat.py create rce_web_app --profile goat`
-2. This sceanrio kind of has 2 goals, and that is to find the secret in the database as each user.
+2. This scenario kind of has 2 goals, and that is to find the secret in the database as each user.
 Continue through save the Outputs and continue through, 1st as **lara**, then as **mcduck**

 ### rce_web_app as Lara
 1. Create an AWS CLI profile for Lara